Costya-Y/Mobile-Games-Builder/CONTRIBUTING.md

 ## Communication

-- Bug reports: open a GitHub issue.
+- Any Issues: open a GitHub issue.
-- Security concerns: follow the instructions in `SECURITY.md`.